delafthi/old-dotfiles/systemd/README.md

 # Systemd

-Added a script to start the ssh-agent automatically upon login.
+Use the gpg-agent for ssh keys.
+The systemd start script for the ssh-agent is currently not used.

 ## References